 Based on the results of our research, we have outlined the following steps:

-2. Create as many crafts, useful and unusual, as possible on the school grounds.
+2. Create as many crafts as possible, useful and unusual, on the school grounds.

-3. Write an article in the district newspaper Zhytstse Prydzvi nnya to once again draw the attention of residents to the problem of garbage in our villages and remind that we ourselves are responsible for the cleanliness and beauty of our area.
+3. Write an article for the regional newspaper “Zhytstse Prydzvi nnya” to once again draw the attention of residents to the problem of garbage in our villages and remind them that we ourselves are responsible for the cleanliness and beauty of our area.

-1. Wikipedia Free encyclopedia [electronic resource] Access mode:
+1.Wikipedia Free Encyclopedia [ electronic resource] Access mode:

 2. Science, news.
 Federal Agency for Press and Mass Communications. [electronic resource] Access mode: